xKite/End-to-End-Machine-Learning-Pipeline-for-Loan-Risk-Assessment/README.md

 - **Scalability:** Ensure the model can handle increased loads and larger datasets.
 Evaluate if you need to implement batch processing or streaming.

-- **Real-time Performance:** If the model will serve predictions in real-time, ensure it can provide quick responses under expected operational loads.
+- **Real-time Performance:** Test the model's response times to ensure real-time predictions are feasible.

-- **Integration with Other Systems:** Ensure the model can easily integrate with existing systems and databases for seamless operation.
+- **System Integration:** Ensure the model can easily integrate with existing systems and databases for seamless operation.

-- **Monitoring and Maintenance:** Establish a monitoring system to track model performance over time and a plan for retraining as new data becomes available.
+- **Monitoring and Maintenance:** Set up monitoring systems to track performance and plan for regular retraining as new data becomes available.

 - **Documentation:** Maintain comprehensive documentation of the model's functionality, usage instructions, and any dependencies to facilitate future maintenance and updates.